Skip to content

 controller-autoscaler-keda: "enabled"

 From there, apply the configmap into your cluster and assuming that KEDA is also installed your Kafka Sources will scale for you!
-For more information on other values you can add to the config-kafka-features configmap, read about the experimental Kafka Broker features.
+For more information on other values you can add to the config-kafka-features configmap, read about the Kafka Broker features.

 Verify